 With the touch of a button (more or less) you can now share the entire world around you.
 Not just what’s in front of the camera, but what’s behind, above and to a lesser extent even below it.
 Unlike anything that’s ever been available before giving you a full 360° perspective.
 What makes this even better is the ability to use a VR headset.
 This brings your shots to life, truly immersing yourself as if you’re actually stood there while the pictures were taken.

-After some trial and error myself I thought I would jot down a few hints and tips to help you along the way
+After some trial and error myself I thought I would jot down a few hints and tips to help you along the way.

 Tripods are great for traditional photography, but they do not work well for 360° for a simple reason: most of them have large bases, designed to hold a heavy DSLR camera.
 If you attach a Ricoh or a Gear 360 to that, the base will be visible in the photo and it will be huge.
-This is a problem similar to the “giant thumb” issue.
+This is a problem similar to the giant thumb issue.

 What’s even worse, a lot of tripods have a handle under the base used to adjust the position and rotation of the camera.
 Those handles of course are visible in a 360° photo and they look just terrible, so avoid tripods that have them!
 If you want the extra height and stability of a tripod then I recommend to look at light stands.
 You can find accessories here.

 Most 360 cameras work with standard tripod mounts, so don’t limit yourself to any stands that come with your camera.
 Even using a selfie stick to hold the camera in the air is better than holding it with your hand.
 Preferably get yourself a monopod without any over hanging screws near the top and has a narrow base.
 If you find when pulled out it’s a little top heavy, then just slide some weights over the top.
+See my hands on review on my favourite low budget monopod here.

-Often manufacturers add their own logo to your footage as default, turn this off.
-It leaves a small round logo at the bottom of all your Videos or photos and is usually massive as standard.
+Often manufacturers add their own logo to your footage as default, turn this off It leaves a small round logo at the bottom of all your Videos or photos and is usually massive as standard.
 You can add this if and when you want later.
 I always add my own in post processing, this way I have the original untouched clean shot to show off in panoramic or tiny planet mode.
 If you do forget to turn this off then the original saved unstitched file will usually remain untouched on your memory card, so if you do forget to turn it off don’t worry.
 Just reload the original and re-stitch at anytime.

 This will be the key focal point of your image in a panorama or the start point in 360° viewing modes, if you get the orientation right to begin with then it makes life a little easier in post process.
+There are now some programs that allow you to re centre your photos and videos if you got it wrong, you can find them here.

 Certainly in the early days of 360 cameras it was needed to always be in an upright position.
 Not tilted backwards, forwards or to the sides as it affected the VR controls.
-You can imagine im sure that this was easier said than done, especially when shooting handheld photos!
+You can imagine i’m sure that this was easier said than done, especially when shooting handheld photos!

 The good news is that most of the manufacturer’s now have auto tilt functions and try to fix this for you.
 However sometimes it doesn’t always work, but now there are apps that can help you fix these issues in post production, you can find them here.